Malaysian Maritime Enforcement Agency: Director general

 A Director General of Malaysian Maritime Enforcement Agency appointed by the Yang Di Pertuan Agong (King) on the advice of the prime minister under Section 4(1) of the Act is responsible for the operational direction, command, control and supervision of the Agency.
 Administratively, the Director General reports directly to the Chief Secretary to the Government.
 By virtue of his office, he is also the head of the Malaysian Maritime Enforcement Service.
 The Director General is assisted by three Deputy Directors General, each responsible for Management, Operations and Logistics.
 The post is an open one enabling any civil, military or police officer to be appointed to the post.
 For the purposes of discipline, the Director General is considered to be a member of the general public service of the Federation under Section 4(4).

 Officers and other ranks

 The officers and other ranks of the MMEA are appointed by the Public Service Commission as Maritime Enforcement Service officers under Section 5(1) of the Act and are considered civil servants under the Malaysian Civil Service.
 The Agency also consists of officers and staff from various other Services such as the Administrative and Diplomatic Service, Judicial and Legal Service, Information System Service and others.
 This personnel are primarily involved in matters of administration, finance, procurement, human resource management, legal affairs and prosecution, and information technology.

 Ranks

-Ranks for officers and other ranks in the Agency are derived from the Royal Malaysian Navy.
+Ranks for officers and other ranks in the Agency are derived from the Royal Malaysian Navy, but lack the executive curl on the cuff rank sleeves.
 Officer and Warrant Officer insignia are similar to that of their naval counterparts.
 Chevrons are used to denote the ranks of Chief Petty Officer and below.